 Under Queensland's Criminal Law (Rehabilitation of Offenders) Act 1986 a conviction automatically becomes spent upon completion of the prescribed (rehabilitation) period.
-This period is: (i) 10 years for indictable offences where the offender was an adult at the time of conviction; and

-(ii) 5 years for other (summary offences or where the offender was a juvenile).
+(i) 10 years for indictable offences where the offender was an adult at the time of conviction; and (ii) 5 years for other (summary offences or where the offender was a juvenile).